In Alaska's Wilderness, A New Vision Of Higher Learning

 He decided to follow in the footsteps of his uncle, a fire chief.
 This summer, he's back at Arete as an assistant, overseeing the construction projects and helping other students figure out how to use a hand-cranked blacksmith forge that someone turned up on the property.

-Abe loves the natural beauty here — and the freedom.
+Norman loves the natural beauty here — and the freedom.
 "The freedom that you get as a student is unlike what they've experienced previously in college or even potentially at home."

 Freedom means letting students go out solo kayaking or hiking, with only a radio.
 He says it also means the power to make decisions, like in their regular self-governance meetings: "Laura does a really good job of letting the students in on that process, those decisions."